-Bright Minds Tutoring began with one bright child with dyslexia who was struggling academically, and one parent who was searching for a solution.
+Bright Minds Tutoring offers tutoring in Wilmington, NC for all students and all ages.
+The company began because of one bright child with dyslexia who was struggling academically, and one parent who was searching for a solution.
 It was a frustrating search, with more questions than answers, and more misconceptions than facts.
-Through that search came a passionate desire to help other families who found themselves in the same situation.
+Through that search came a passionate desire to help other families who found themselves in a similar situation.

 Terri Catron is a dedicated, creative, and goal-driven professional educator with over 16 years of classroom experience.
 She has a BA in Early Childhood Education and an MA in Early Elementary Education.
 Terri specializes in helping children in K-3 develop core competencies in reading and math.
 She is a resourceful and committed teacher, able to quickly assess a student’s needs and differentiate instruction as necessary.
 Terri is passionate about helping all children achieve success and believes that one-on-one tutoring allows her to better meet that goal.